Merlin Project 4.2 rocks the Dropbox

 If an architect in the planning office wants to coordinate activities with the site engineer, this can now also be accomplished with ease via a shared Dropbox folder.
 But whereas users of other applications have to deal with the hassle of conflicting files, project managers who use Merlin Project can now go about their work with a smile.
 The unique synchronization feature in the software (patent pending) doesn’t just synchronize the projects; it also gathers up conflicting files and resolves these automatically in the associated project.

-As support for the popular cloud service is now integrated into both applications, everything works just as well on the move with Merlin Project Go on iPhone or iPad as it does on macOS with Merlin Project.
+As support for the popular cloud service is now integrated into both applications, everything works just as well on the move on iPhone or iPad as it does on macOS with Merlin Project.
 On the Mac, you just use the familiar Dropbox integration in Finder – on iOS you just need to link your Dropbox account, and off you go.

 It’s now a breeze for project managers who use multiple devices or who work in small working groups to now keep their projects updated via iCloud Drive or Dropbox – even if they’re not running Merlin Server themselves.
 Merlin Project 4.2 synchronizes all changes automatically, making them available to every project participant.